 The overall goals of this laboratory are to develop novel targeted immunotherapies based on effectors of the immune system and to understand their mechanisms of action as well as the mechanisms of resistance to them.
-This includes passive agents (antibodies, targeted nano-devices, and ligands) and active agents (vaccines).
+This includes antibodies, targeted nano-devices, engineered cells, and active specific agents such vaccines.
 An important goal is to take these new therapies into human clinical trials for testing.
 We developed a molecular nanogenerator that releases alpha particles inside cancer cells, now being tested in Phase II humans.
 Read full article in Science (Science, 2001) and a WT1 vaccine, also in late stage national trials (Blood, 2010.)

 David A. Scheinberg, MD, PhD

-Chair, Molecular Pharmacology & Chemistry Program, SKI; Director, Center for Experimental Therapeutics
+Chair, Molecular Pharmacology Program, SKI; Director, Center for Experimental Therapeutics, MSK

-Research FocusMolecular Pharmacology and Chemistry Program Chair David Scheinberg focuses on the discovery and development of novel, specific immunotherapeutic agents and targeted nanodevices for cancer therapy.
+Research FocusMolecular Pharmacology Program Chair David Scheinberg focuses on the discovery and development of novel, specific immunotherapeutic agents and targeted nanodevices for cancer therapy.